 “No, but we can do a lot.
 I can only act at your direction.
 You will command, and I will perform.”

 Chae showed ideas to Kenst – ideas of possible tactics.
 She started with the easiest where, if for any reason, the guards would take him outside of the building and drop their guard.
 That last bit seemed unlikely; Kenst had seen no softening of alertness in any of the recruiters at all.
 Hand-to-hand combat was out of the question; outrunning them was unlikely.
-She suggested to him, via images, the uses of stunning weapons Kenst had never seen except in fictional entertainment vids.
+She suggested to him, via images, the uses of stunning weapons Kenst had never seen except in entertainment vids.
 In the images, Kenst himself fought successfully against much larger opponents.
-Even police restraints could not hold him; they would just be food to his nabots.
+Even police-style restraints could not hold him; they would just be food to his nabots.

 Harder was escape from within the building.
 She showed him more images of doors burning open, walls being blasted by … lightning?
 Hardest was escape from within this room.
 Chae drew him a map that laid out where the barriers and sensors were; brief comparisons of difficulty in breaching the different barriers.
 Time needed to evade the sensors, and neutralize the “recruiters”.
 She displayed more capabilities, features of the Arachnae where Kenst might be more tactically creative than Chae.
 Armor; weapons he could use fashioned from her nabots; some limited infrared vision through walls, even.